- Approved in 2010 as a non-opioid, parenteral analgesic used to manage acute pain

 A multistate, not-for-profit integrated delivery network on the East Coast was concerned about a sharp increase in annual spend for parenteral analgesics but was unsure of the root cause.

-- Ofirmev and NSAIDs result in comparable pain scores and patient satisfaction when compared to IV opioids.
+- IV APAP, NSAIDs, and ketamine result in similar patient satisfaction when compared to IV opioids.

 - The literature documents reduced length of stay of up to 0.5 days but only for a small selection of orthopedic surgery patients.